jahedhasan/35_uy23_feb_6/readme.md

 ~~~

-### autloading models class using composer and dump-autoload command
+### adding model folder to composer.json file to autolaod all models and doing `composer dump-autoload`

 ~~~php
 "autoload": {